 obtain all the information related to Authenticity, and so the OAIS-IF must support this.

 If the user is not a member of the Designated Community, then it does no harm to allow him/her to have the same functionality but in this case the Archive will not guarantee to be able to supply enough Representation Information to allow that user to understand/use the Data Object.
-This would be the case if the provided technical lexicon or jargon is not familiar to a consumer from outside the Designated Community.
+This would be the case if the provided technical lexicon or jargon is not familiar to a Consumer from outside the Designated Community.

 An INFORMATION USER wants to obtain information from an OAIS conformant ARCHIVE